Motto: “Don’t ask yourself what the world needs. Ask yourself what makes you come alive and then go do that.

 As of mid-2018, my focus is on creating content and connection through TKDubs.

 My heroes and inspirations include Lao Tzu, Mohandas K. Gandhi, Howard Zinn, Maya Angelou, Michael Pollan, Huston Smith, Bill Moyers, Kahlil Gibran, Jallaludin Rumi, Amy Ray, Paul Watson, J.D.
-Salinger, Dr. Vandana Shiva, Black Elk, Alice Waters, Rachel Maddow, Jane Fonda, Dolly Parton, Wendell Berry, Amy Goodman, Dr. Martin Luther King Jr., Ellen DeGeneres, Alice Walker, Jimmy Carter, Rosa Parks, Michael Stipe, Noam Chomsky, Che Guevara, k.d. lang, Naomi Klein, Raymond Carver, Rainer Maria Rilke, Shankara, Nusrat Fateh Ali Khan, Nelson Mandela, and A.A.
+Salinger, Dr. Vandana Shiva, Black Elk, Alice Waters, Rachel Maddow, Jane Fonda, Dolly Parton, Wendell Berry, Amy Goodman, Dr. Martin Luther King Jr., Ellen DeGeneres, Jimmy Carter, Rosa Parks, Michael Stipe, Noam Chomsky, k.d. lang, Naomi Klein, Raymond Carver, Rainer Maria Rilke, Shankara, Nusrat Fateh Ali Khan, Nelson Mandela, and A.A.
 Milne, among others and in no particular order.